unclepeddy/lynq/pm/plan.md

 The overall aim in this phase is to use Kubernetes-native constructs to create resources based on other resources.

 O: Build re-usable infrastructure
-- KR: Build 1 service client
+- KR: Build 1 service client (Google Photos)

 O: Learn from other technologies
 - KR: Define CRDs for photos and albums in Google Photos
-- KR: Build a Kubernetes operator using best practices
+- KR: Build a Kubernetes operator (kubebuilder) using best practices

 O:  Programmatically interact with third-party resources
-- KR: Continuously add photos to an album based on a criteria defined on the metadata of photos
+- KR: Continuously add photos to an album based on a criteria defined on the metadata of photos added to users' library